mwt/certbot-dns-bunny/README.rst

-Bunny.net DNS Authenticator plugin for Certbot
+Bunny.net DNS Authenticator Plugin for Certbot
 ==============================================

 Full documentation is on `Read the Docs